Title 19.2. Criminal Procedure

 "Traffic history record" means any information collected by a business screening service on individuals containing any personal identifying information, photograph, or other identifiable descriptions pertaining to an individual and any information regarding arrests, detentions, indictments, or other formal traffic infraction charges, and any disposition arising therefrom.

-B. If a business screening service knows that a criminal history record or a traffic history record has been sealed, the business screening service shall promptly delete the record.
+B. If a business screening service knows that a criminal history record or a traffic history record is a sealed record or a sealed possession of marijuana record, regardless of the source of the record, the business screening service shall promptly delete the record.

-C. A business screening service shall register with the Department of State Police to electronically receive copies of orders of sealing provided to the Department of State Police pursuant to §§ 19.2-392.7, 19.2-392.10, 19.2-392.11, and 19.2-392.12.
-The Department of State Police may charge an annual licensing fee to the business screening service for accessing such information, with a portion of such fee to be used to cover the cost of providing such records and the remainder of such fee to be deposited into the Sealing Fee Fund pursuant to § 17.1-205.1.
-The contract between the Department of State Police and the business screening service shall prohibit dissemination of the orders of sealing and shall require compliance by the business screening service with the provisions of subsections D, E, and F. The orders of sealing received by the business screening service shall remain confidential and shall not be disseminated or resold.
-The orders of sealing shall be used for the sole purpose of deleting criminal history records that have been sealed.
-The business screening service shall destroy the copies of the orders of sealing after deleting the information contained in such orders from sealed records.
+C. A business screening service shall register with the Department of State Police to electronically receive notifications of orders of sealing provided to the Department of State Police pursuant to §§ 19.2-392.7, 19.2-392.8, 19.2-392.10, 19.2-392.11, 19.2-392.12, and 19.2-392.12:1.
+The Department of State Police may charge an annual licensing fee to the business screening service for accessing such information, with such fee to be used to cover the cost of providing such records.
+The contract between the Department of State Police and the business screening service shall prohibit dissemination of the electronic notifications of the orders of sealing and shall require compliance by the business screening service with the provisions of subsections D, E, and F. The electronic notifications of the orders of sealing received by the business screening service and all information contained therein shall remain confidential and shall not be disseminated or resold.
+The electronic notifications of the orders of sealing shall be used for the sole purpose of deleting criminal history records that have been sealed.
+The business screening service shall delete the electronic notifications of the orders of sealing after deleting the information contained in such orders from sealed records.
 The Department of State Police shall require that the business screening service seeking access to the information identify themselves, certify the purposes for which the information is sought, and certify that the information will be used for no other purpose.
-The Department of State Police shall further require that a business screening service acknowledge receipt of all electronic copies of orders of sealing provided by the Department of State Police.
-The Department of State Police shall maintain a public list within its website identifying the business screening services that are licensed to receive such records.
+The Department of State Police shall further require that a business screening service acknowledge receipt of all electronic notifications of the orders of sealing provided by the Department of State Police.
+The Department of State Police shall maintain and publicly post a list on its website identifying the business screening services that are licensed to receive such records.

 D. A business screening service that disseminates a criminal history record or a traffic history record on or after the effective date of this section shall include the date when the record was collected by the business screening service and a notice that the information may include records that have been sealed since that date.